red5pro/red5pro-android-testbed/README.md

 ## Conferencing

-The Red5 Android WebRTC SDK provides infinitely scalable real-time conferencing capabilities, allowing you to build applications similar to Google Meet or Zoom.
+The Red5 Android SDK provides infinitely scalable real-time conferencing capabilities, allowing you to build applications similar to Google Meet or Zoom.
 Conference rooms support multiple participants with different roles (publishers and subscribers), real-time media management, and automatic participant handling.

 **Note:** Conferencing requires Red5 Cloud (Stream Manager) and does not work with standalone servers.